You’ve just pulled into your driveway after a trip to the grocery store. Now, you have a decision to make: will you…

 What’s the difference between order consolidation and warehouse consolidation?

 Order consolidation is when you send out several individual items from an order in a single shipment.
 When one order includes multiple SKUs, sending all those SKUs together (rather than as multiple shipments) minimises shipping cost.

 Warehouse consolidation is when multiple orders bound for the similar or proximal locations are sorted at one facility and sent out as a single shipment.
 This minimises shipping costs as well, but on a much larger scale.

 What other types of warehouses are there?

-There are many different types of warehouses, including distribution centers, fulfillment centers, smart warehouses, cold storage warehouses, on-demand storage locations, cross-docking facilities, and bonded warehouses.
+There are many different types of warehouses, including distribution centres, fulfilment centres, smart warehouses, cold storage warehouses, on-demand storage locations, cross-docking facilities, and bonded warehouses.